scrtlabs/SecretNetwork/docs/protocol/components.md

 ## Secret Contracts

-Secret contracts are code which executes over encrypted data.
-Secret contracts are currently written in Rust (though this could be potentially expanded in the future to include AssemblyScript), and compile to WASM.
-Secret contracts are public while the data they execute over is not.
+Secret Contracts are code which executes over encrypted data.
+Secret Contracts are currently written in Rust (though this could be potentially expanded in the future to include AssemblyScript), and compile to WASM.
+Secret Contracts are public while the data they execute over is not.
 This enables users to have confidence that contracts will perform as functioned, while simultaneously ensuring that the data users submit cannot be viewed by any counterparty.

 Contracts are stored on the Secret blockchain, where their code is publicly available.
 They execute inside the trusted part of Secret Network.